 What Else Can You Try?

-Maybe the cause of your problem is not Mission Control.
+Sometimes the cause of your problem is not Mission Control.
 For instance, if your Mac hangs while playing a certain game and, in the process, prevents you from using Mission Control, probably that game has compatibility issues with Mojave.
 For this reason, you need to clean and tune your Mac for peak performance.